 Tip #2: Use the medical expense deduction

-Caregiving often comes with medical expenses.
+Caregiving can cost a great deal in medical expenses.
 The good news is that you can claim a deduction for the medical expenses you pay for your dependents.

-The TCJA retroactively lowers the threshold for claiming the medical expense deduction to 7.5 percent for the 2017 and 2018 tax years, meaning that you can deduct any medical expenses higher than 7.5 percent of your adjusted gross income.
+The TCJA retroactively lowers the threshold for claiming the medical expense deduction for the 2017 and 2018 tax years.
+This means that you can now deduct any medical expenses higher than 7.5 percent of your adjusted gross income.
 The threshold rises back to 10 percent in 2019 and following years.

 Bonus tip: You can still claim the deduction for medical expenses for a relative even if that person wouldn’t otherwise be classified as a dependent (such as when they don’t live in your household), as long as you provide more than 50 percent of their support.
 In the case where multiple people together provide more than 50 percent of the support for a relative, you can collectively decide who gets to take the deduction as part of a “multiple support agreement.”
 This is useful when, for example, siblings share the cost of caring for elderly parents.